 GALILEO is a collection of online databases that contain specially selected periodicals that have been reviewed and accepted by experts in a specific field/discipline.
 The Internet is open to anyone who wants to post any information that they desire, without first verifying that their posted information is accurate, credible, reliable, etc., but this doesn't mean that all information obtained through the Internet is "bad".
 Google Scholar can connect you with scholarly material that might be available through GALILEO, and Wikipedia makes use of references at the end of most of their articles.
 Additionally, websites that end in a .edu, .gov, or .org domain are typically more trustworthy, as they tend to be maintained by educational institutions, government agencies, and specialized organizations.

 The GALILEO password is required for off-campus access, and it does change every semester.
 You can find the current password by logging in to your library account.
-You will need your 9000#, PIN, and last name.
-Student PINs are typically set as the last five digits of your 9000#.
-If this doesn't work, then you can either contact the library or click on "Get My Pin" to have one emailed to you.
+Bainbridge faculty/staff and students can log in to their library accounts with their college email usernames and passwords.
 Once you've logged in to your account, you should be able to see the current GALILEO password listed under your profile information.
 If your account says that you aren't authorized for the password, then please contact someone in the library to address this issue.
+Additionally, community patrons will have to contact the library for the current GALILEO password.

 GALILEO is the library's database of online materials.
 When searching GALILEO, you can use the "Refine Results" column on the left-hand side of your search results to limit your search to a certain type of material: just click on the box next to the type of material that you want under the "Limit by Type" section.